-The State of Illinois budget struggles, including appropriations to higher education creates a budgeting challenge.
-Stopgap, lifeline measures, and part-year budgets are appreciated, but it does not allow for systematic planning and budgeting.
-Based on existing awareness, the following state issues have been taken into consideration for the FY2020 budget:
+The State of Illinois budget struggles, including sales tax revenue generation, a proposed incremental income tax structure, and appropriations to higher education creates a budgeting challenge.
+Based on existing awareness, the following state issues have been taken into consideration for the FY2021 budget:

+- State of Illinois revenue generation

-- State of Illinois budget uncertainty
+- State of Illinois proposed change in income tax structure

 - Pension and insurance reform

-- Community College funding
+- Education, specifically Community College funding

 - Student financial aid funding

-- Performance based funding
+- · Performance based funding

 After two fiscal years without a state budget, in fiscal 2018, the State of Illinois passed a budget.
-The FY2020 Black Hawk College Operating Budget reflects flat funding in State appropriations from FY2019 funding levels.
+The FY2021 Black Hawk College Operating Budget reflects flat funding in State appropriations from FY2020 funding levels.

-Student financial aid funding from the State remains a concern in fiscal year 2020.
-It has been budgeted in FY2020 that the Illinois Student Assistance Commission (ISAC) Monetary Award Program (MAP) and Illinois Veterans related grants will continue to be funded by the State of Illinois.
+Student financial aid funding from the State remains a concern in fiscal year 2021.
+It has been budgeted in FY2021 that the Illinois Student Assistance Commission (ISAC) Monetary Award Program (MAP) and Illinois Veterans related grants will continue to be funded by the State of Illinois.

 Prior to FY2019, funding for veterans related grants from the State had been problematic, which resulted in the College fully absorbing these costs.
-FY2020 has assumed the State of Illinois will continue to fund veteran grants.
+FY2021 has assumed the State of Illinois will continue to fund veteran grants.
 As education for veterans remains important and programs are implemented to provide adequate student support and services, the State's commitment to providing these funds remains critical.
 The College remains strongly committed to ensuring programs and services are provided to our veterans.

 Like many other states, Illinois lawmakers have begun taking steps to review and analyze college affordability.
 Unfortunately, student tuition and fees has become the largest source of operating revenue for Black Hawk College and community colleges across Illinois due to declining state funding.
-Entering FY2020, the third consecutive year with state support for higher education since the State of Illinois budget impasse, Black Hawk College is keeping tuition rates the same with no change.
-In-district tuition rates for FY2020 remains at \$149.00 per credit hour.
+Entering FY2021, the fourth consecutive year with state support for higher education since the State of Illinois budget impasse, Black Hawk College is keeping tuition rates the same with no change.
+In-district tuition rates for FY2021 remains at \$149.00 per credit hour.

 Locally, the College routinely monitors information such as: property tax values, high school graduation rates, service demand levels, area workforce requirements, and higher education alternatives.
 From a revenue perspective, equalized assessed valuations (EAV) within the district continue to remain stable, which has continued to result in consistent property tax revenue for the College.
 Fortunately, for residents of Community College District 503, property values have remained steady and erosion of valuations has been avoided.
+The financial impact of COVID-19 will not have an immediate impact on property tax values, however it is expected to impact future years of EAV.
 Historical EAV information for each of the nine counties within the Black Hawk College district are presented in the Statistical Section of this document.

 According to the 2010 Census, the district population has decreased in the past decade.
 Subsequently, enrollments at district Pre-K - 12 institutions have been dwindling slowly over the past ten years, which partially accounts for lower graduation rates at area high schools.
 That said, Black Hawk College does enjoy a sizeable market penetration rate with regards to this population of students and this rate is expected to increase further as these students learn more about the benefits of attending Black Hawk College and the expanding certificate and transfer programs offered.
 Specific information regarding enrollment from district high schools is included in the Statistical Section of this document.
-Fiscal year 2020 10th day apportionment eligible enrollment is estimated to reduce from FY2019 projected actual results of 79,450 credit hours.
-Additional information regarding credit hours realized from fiscal year 2009 to fiscal year 2018 is also included in the Statistical Section of this document.
+Fiscal year 2021 10th day apportionment eligible enrollment is estimated to reduce from FY2020 projected actual results of 75,105 credit hours.
+Additional information regarding credit hours realized from fiscal year 2009 to fiscal year 2019 is also included in the Statistical Section of this document.